 Aligning the heading to the column

-This chapter shows several data table styles in the design system.
+This chapter shows several data table styles in the User Experience Toolkit.